wlillisdev/tasty_tipples/README.md

 # <img src="assets/readme/bugs_icon.png" alt="bugs" width="45"/>  Fixed Bugs

   - When testing the shopping bag, I noticed that the user could type in any quantity and form validation was not working.
 Further investigation I noticed that the update and remove options were just links and they were outside the form tags.
 I changed the update link to a button with "submit" and put it inside the form tags.
-Form validation is now working and the user can only enter a number between 1 & 99 only.
+Form validation is now working and the user can only enter a number between 1 & 99.
   [Bug in Bag View Quantity](assets/readme/form_bug.png)
   - After running the site through HTML checker, a number of small bugs were identified.
 Each error was identified and an appropriate solution applied, I went through all pages and fixed any errors.
 It was good lesson and practice in finding problems with code and fixing them.
   - After Running all the pages through lighthouse, it identified issues with a number of images due to size.
 Lighthouse suggested to change some larger images which was done.
-  - After running all python code through pep 8 validator a number of errors were identified and fixed.
+  - After running all python code through the terminal console using the command python3 -m flake8 a number of errors were identified and fixed.
-  - When using crispy forms on product detail page for the review form it would not appear, I did a lot a lot of research and discussed with tutor support, no easy fix was found, so I came up with a work around and manually coded the form.
+  - When using crispy forms on product detail page for the review form it would not appear, I did a lot of research and discussed with tutor support, no easy fix was found, so I came up with a work around and manually coded the form.
 It worked out better in the end as I was able to apply better styling and formatting manually.
-  - When deploying the site AWS was displaying images on the site, but when I uploaded a picture, it crashed the site.
+  - When deploying the site.
+AWS was displaying images on the site, but when I uploaded a picture, it crashed the site.
 After much troubleshooting I discovered there was white space in AWS keys in the Heroku config variables.
 When this was deleted, it worked fine.
   - After deploying the site i noticed the confirmation emails were not sending and the webhooks were failing, I updated the webhook.url to the deployed site URL and it worked fine.
   - During development in gitpod, the stripe webhooks were working ok, but they started failing 2 weeks after initially being setup, after much head scratching, I noticed that my URL in gitpod had changed for some reason and no longer matched what was initially setup in stripe.
 Once updated in stripe it worked ok.